In the spirit of building a just and caring community free of antisemitism and all forms of prejudice and bigotry, the Holocaust Center presents:

 Generations of Generosity

-Harvey and Carol have three children (daughter Andrea Massey-Farrell pictured here with husband James, son Tony with his wife Jann), and ten grandchildren and live in Winter Park.
+Harvey and Carol have three children and 10 grandchildren (pictured here are daughter Andrea Massey-Farrell with husband James and son Tony with his wife Jann).
+Not pictured are daughter Angela Riganese and her husband Shane.
+Harvey and Carol live in Winter Park.

 In following the latest recommendations for COVID compliance, a limited number of tickets will be made available.